 From A Guide to the Project Management Body of Knowledge, Project Management Institute.

 Prepare the project base plan.
-This is usually in the form of a work breakdown structure (WBS) or equivalent activity network diagram.
+This is often in the form of a work breakdown structure (WBS) or an activity network diagram.

-For each activity consider what uncertainties can happen to affect the activity's cost or completion time.
+For each activity consider what risk events* affect the activity's cost, completion time, or asset performance.

-Estimate probability and impact on the project for each uncertainty.
-You may want to prioritize uncertainties for first attention.
+Estimate probability and impact on the project for each risk event.
+You may want to prioritize these for first attention.

-Brainstorm to develop candidate actions that, if implemented, will positively affect probability and/or impact of the uncertainty.
+Brainstorm to develop candidate actions that, if implemented, will positively affect probability and/or impact of the risk event.

 Estimate the adjustment to probability and/or impact on the uncertainty if candidate actions are implemented.